 The normal page view in Writer shows you what each page will look like when printed and you can edit the pages in that view.
 If you are designing a document to be printed double-sided, you may want to see what facing pages look like.
 Writer provides two ways to do this:

-View Layout (editable view): use the Facing Pages (Book Preview) button on the status bar.
+View Layout (editable view): use the Facing Pages (Book view) button on the status bar.